usnistgov/ARIAC/docs/competition/challenges.rst

 The insufficient parts challenge simulates a situation where the workcell does not contain enough parts to complete one or multiple orders.

   The goal of this challenge is to test whether or not the CCS is capable of identifying insufficient parts to complete one or multiple orders.
-When an insufficient part challenge takes place, the CCS must submit incomplete orders.
+When an insufficient parts challenge takes place, the CCS must submit incomplete orders.

-Insufficient Parts Example
+Setup
 -----------------------------

-There is no specific field in the trial configuration file to specify this challenge.
-The :ref:`example<insufficient-parts-yaml>` below shows a trial configuration file where the workcell does not have enough parts to complete order ``MMB30H58``.
+There is no specific field in the trial configuration file to specify this challenge.  :numref:`insufficient-parts-yaml` shows a trial configuration file where the workcell does not have enough parts to complete order ``MMB30H58``.
 The order requires 4 blue batteries but the whole workcell has only 2 blue batteries (located in bin1).

 .. code-block:: yaml
   :caption: Example of insufficient parts challenge.